Welcome to My Blog

 Sharing My Experience

 When I retired from the classroom, I was encouraged by others to make available the many things I created and developed through the years—resources, lesson plans, Powerpoint lessons/games, posters, and most importantly, my methods, through my store at Teachers Pay Teachers.
+All of my resources are NOW available on this website as well.
 I have also been an Independent Side-by-Side Coach, working with elementary music teachers in my district and across the country, via email, on-site visits, and virtual coaching sessions.
-I am currently (2019-21) part of the curriculum design team (design editor) for the Rivers of Rhythm Educational Component of the National Museum for African American Music.
+I was part of the curriculum design team (Design Editor) for the Rivers of Rhythm Educational Component of the National Museum for African American Music.

 Mrs. Aston's High Notes Facebook page primarily promotes quality elementary music education including ideas, resources, and research from others that will not only benefit new teachers but also give veteran teachers new ways to teach.